 Safe Drone Flying

 Safety is a must when it comes to drones.
-A crashing drone can still cause a lot of damage after all.
+A crashing drone can still cause a lot of damage after all such as broken bones.

 To help curb instances of drone crashes, the FAA places limitations on how you operate the machines.